mrmike/SimpleAndroidDocker/README.md

 * Google m2 repository
 ```
 ### Building image
-To build image from [`Dockerfile`](https://github.com/mrmike/SimpleAndroidDocker/blob/master/Dockerfile) make sure that Docker is installed and launched and then call
+To build an image from [`Dockerfile`](https://github.com/mrmike/SimpleAndroidDocker/blob/master/Dockerfile) make sure that Docker is installed and launched and then call
 ```
 docker build -t simple-android-docker .
 ```
 Instead of `simple-android-docker` you can use whatever name you like.

 ### Docker hub
-Image is available on Docker hub: https://hub.docker.com/r/michalmoczulski/simple-android-docker/
+The image is available on Docker hub: https://hub.docker.com/r/michalmoczulski/simple-android-docker/
 To pull an image call
 ```
 docker pull michalmoczulski/simple-android-docker